SunnyD01/seg4105_playground/tut04/readme.md

 - Make bets instead of maintaining backlogs.
 - Backlogs tend to accumulate tasks that may no longer be relevant
-- Ideas are abundant, but truly important ideas will resurface.
-If an idea or issue is significant, it will come back to attention, motivating the team to shape a solution and allocate time for it in the next cycle.
+- Important ideas will resurface.
+If an idea or issue is significant it will be recure then a cycle can be allocated to the idea

 ## Chapter 8: The Betting Table